-Can MS kill me?
+Can MS kill you?

 While technically true, MS can still lead to death.
 People don’t want to say that, though.
 I know it’s all semantics, but if a disease causes you a complication and that complication causes your death, can’t we at least admit the role of the disease in that?
-For example, most people who have AIDS (and I am not comparing the diseases, just the language) actually die from an infection or other related complication because their immune system can’t fight it off.
+For example, people who have AIDS (and I am not comparing the diseases, just the language) could die from an infection or other related complication because their immune system can’t fight it off.
 We still attribute those deaths to AIDS though.
 It’s something to ponder.

 As I said, it’s “complications” from MS that end up taking us early.
 So what are some of these? (this is far from a complete list)

 Falls pose a huge risk to those with MS. It’s consistently one of my doctor’s greatest concerns (a concern not at all lessened when I fell through a window last year).
 Numbness and weakness in the legs can lead to a lot of falls, as can spasms.

-- Other complications can arise.
+Other complications can arise.
 With a disease that can force inactivity and make regular exercise difficult like MS can, our overall health risks are increased.
 We need to take extra care of our bodies in order to fight conditions like heart disease and diabetes.
 Basically, it’s much easier to have an unhealthy lifestyle when you have MS, and that can cause all sorts of complications.

 It’s important to remember to not dismiss how deadly the disease can be.
-In a world where researchers are fighting for every dollar, I often worry about people not taking MS seriously, and saying “oh, well at least it can’t kill you” seems like a sure way for that to happen.
+In a world where researchers are fighting for every dollar, I often worry about people not taking MS seriously, and saying “Oh, well at least it can’t kill you” seems like a sure way for that to happen.
 My point of all this is not to scare people, but to get some admission that this disease can absolutely take your life.
 We owe that to people like my grandfather, who have passed due to complications with MS and we owe it to ourselves to acknowledge that our disease is serious.

 Thanks so much for reading,